Tufnell Family

 From Frederick’s first marriage the three children had a half-sister, Honoria Margaret born 21 Dec 1888, who married Joseph Albert Mayhew in 1930 and died 5 June 1962 at Repton Derbyshire.

-Father Frederick died 28 February 1920, leaving a modest net estate of £2994 6s 5d [equivalent to £135,000 at 2020 values].
+Father Frederick died 28 February 1920, having committed suicide by shooting himself in his Study.
+He left a modest net estate of £2994 6s 5d [equivalent to £135,000 at 2020 values]and money worries had preyed on his mind it was said.

 Arrival in Steeple Morden